NEW FROM WOODPECKER LANE

 613-546-9799 | novid@kingston.net | http://novelideabooks.ca

 MURRAY FARR, the subject of this intimate biography by his sister, Maureen, was born in Regina in 1942 and died in LaHave, Nova Scotia, in 1992.
 He was a tour director, consultant, presenter, impresario, director of Halifax’s Dalhousie Arts Centre, managing director for the Chimera Foundation for Dance in New York, consultant for the Dance Section of the Canada Council, promoter and advisor for various dance and theatre companies ...
-This is a short list.
 There’s much more.
 He was a social activist and a member of several human-rights groups in the 1960s and 1970s.
 He was a leader.
-He was fun.
-Funny.
-Smart.
-Compassionate.
+He was fun, funny, smart, compassionate.
 He was formidable.
 He laughed with such volume and intensity you could feel the universe jiggling ...

 SERVE THE SORROWING WORLD WITH JOY